GoogleCloudPlatform/knfsd-cache-utils/deployment/fsids.md

 * Cloud SQL instance roles (grant the Service Account these roles on the Cloud SQL FSID database instance)

-  If you're using the Database Terraform module these roles will be assigned to the service account by the Database Terraform module.
+  **NOTE:** If you're using the Database Terraform module these roles will be assigned to the Service Account by the Database Terraform module.

   * Cloud SQL Client (`roles/cloudsql.client`) - Allows connecting to the Cloud SQL instance.